MLS® Active Inventory

 Custom executive residences and waterfront homes on a forested peninsula with Indian Arm views, with prices typically from $2.5M to $5.0M+ for premium waterfront properties.

-Deep Cove Elementary (K–7) and Seycove Secondary (8–12) with its International Baccalaureate and fine arts programs serve this exclusive enclave within North Vancouver School District 44.
+Elementary catchment is typically Sherwood Park or Cove Cliff Elementary depending on address; Seycove Secondary (8–12) with its IB and fine arts programs serves this enclave within North Vancouver School District 44.

 Cates Park at the tip of the peninsula offers Indian Arm waterfront, boat launches, and picnic areas; the Roche Point Trail and Baden-Powell Trail provide forested hiking routes.